-This program is in concert with NIDRR's currently approved long-range plan (the Plan).
+This program is in concert with NIDRR's currently approved long range plan (the Plan).
 The Plan is comprehensive and integrates many issues relating to disability and rehabilitation research topics.
-The Plan, which was published in the Federal Register on February 15, 2006 (71 FR 8166), can be accessed on the Internet at the following site: www2.ed.gov/legislation/FedRegister/other/2006-1/021506d.html.
+The Plan, which was published in the Federal Register on February 15, 2006 (71 FR 8166), can be accessed on the Internet at the following site: http://www2.ed.gov/legislation/FedRegister/other/2006-1/021506d.html.

-Priorities: Under this competition we are particularly interested in applications that address one or more of the following priorities.
+Within this absolute priority, we are particularly interested in applications that address the following invitational priorities.

-Invitational Priorities: Under 34 CFR 75.105(c)(1) we do not give an application that meets these invitational priorities a competitive or absolute preference over other applications.
+Invitational Priority: Under 34 CFR 75.105(c)(1) we do not give an application that meets these invitational priorities a competitive or absolute preference over other applications.

 These priorities are: